-The Ministry of Commerce, Government of India organised a multi-sector trade committee meeting in Vietnam recently to discuss and find solutions to various industry issues.
-India’s pharmaceutical sector was represented by Pharmaceuticals Export Promotion Council of India (Pharmexcil) along with five to six industry stakeholders.
+The Ministry of Commerce, Government of India has organised a multi-sector trade committee meeting in Vietnam from January 19-23, 2015 to discuss and find solutions to various industry issues.
+India’s pharmaceutical sector will be represented by Pharmaceuticals Export Promotion Council of India (Pharmexcil) along with five to six industry stakeholders.

 Commenting on the trade committee meeting in Vietnam, Dr S Eswara Reddy, Joint Drugs Controller of India, Central Drugs Standard Control Organisation said, “The core reasons for these issues are the differences in the regulatory mechanisms followed in the two countries.
 The regulatory bodies in Vietnam follow the dual regulatory mechanism which are different for importing countries to their indigenous players.
 In our meeting we will be discussing the industry’s issues in details and will also be explaining to them the urgency of making the regulatory process uniform.”